-Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied using keys and contours.
+Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied.

-Use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps and digital technologies.
+Use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps.

-Use the eight points of a compass, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world.
+Use the eight points of a compass to build their knowledge of the United Kingdom and the wider world.